 Have you seen the viral video of a female jumping into what proved to be a hole completed obscured by rushing water?
 The site that facilitated this disappearing act is known as the Rabbit Hole, and I found it!
 The river’s flow wasn’t as heavy at the time of my visit when compared to that of the video, so the leap of faith wasn’t as intimidating as expected.
 From above, all you can see is a small area where water cascades into a pool beneath you.
 Jump about 6 feet into this underground pool to reveal an entire cave surrounding!

 The cave pools in the Rabbit Hole are mostly deep, but there are a fair number of large rocks you could easily swim and grab on to while admiring the combination of aquamarine water, shimmering sunlight, and golden-brown caverns.
-Get a glimpse of the outer world through various peepholes as you swim and do a couple more leaps to navigate your way out.
+Unlike the dark cave mineral pools in Westmoreland, you may get a glimpse of the outer world through various peepholes as you swim and do a couple more leaps to navigate your way out.

 Did you know there is also a cave within the popular main waterfall?
 Find the opening at the side and take a step in.
 It’s not as large as the underground caves, and won’t provide you with nearly as much swimming room, but it’s definitely worth seeing!

-What do you think, a trip to Reach Falls [and beyond] added to your list?
+What do you think; has a trip to Reach Falls [and beyond] added to your list?

 Like this post?
 Pin for future travel plans!